weird-io/rx-el/test/README.md

 # Stress testing (IIoT-gateway)

--   This is a stress test of two `ReactiveHTMLElement`s, one implementing an algorithm with dom diffing, the other one - without it.
+-   This is a stress test of `ReactiveHTMLElement` that can be used both with dom-diffing and without it.

 ## Running a test